 It is from this outlook on fatherhood and on my sense of self that my hopes for other autistic parents are derived.
 Here are five principles which have guided me along this journey and which I believe are of great importance:

-- Be who you are at all costs: Otherwise, your child will not get to know the real you.
+- Be who you: Otherwise, your child will not get to know the real you.
 Don’t deny them that.
 By being true to yourself, you are setting a good example.
 Hiding who you are is a surefire recipe for discontent and you deserve better.
 All of this may be easier said than done, particularly if there are aspects of your behavior and personality with which you are not comfortable, though being who you are is nonetheless essential.

 - Look at mistakes and failure as opportunities for growth: This is the optimist in me, asserting itself loud and clear.
 As humans, we are born to fail and make mistakes, at least from time to time, and there’s nothing wrong with that.
 The key is what we do afterwards.
 Do we accept the reality that we will mess up and promise ourselves to learn what we can from our blunders or do we beat ourselves up and let our gaffes undermine self-esteem in this fashion?
 I choose the former path.